 As we can see, the design focuses on either imagery of eye-catching typography.
-Designers implement a wide range of colors, often opting for saturated ones.
-The feel of the unreal or magic world is not always apparent.
-Yet, its presence is conveyed through sparkles, glows, gleam, and shine.
+In addition, designers implement a wide range of colors, often opting for saturated ones.
+As a result, the feel of the unreal or magic world is not always apparent.
+Yet, its presence is conveyed through sparkles, glows, gleams, and shine.

 Paranormal fantasy or paranormal romance book cover design

 Paranormal fantasy, also known as paranormal romance, mix and mingle with romantic stories, metaphysics, and mystic phenomena.
-The designer may use certain colors or imagery elements to display them on the cover design.
+The designer may use specific colors or imagery elements to display them on the cover design.

 These covers include wings, elf-like ears, thunder with lightning, full moon, and werewolf.
 All of them hint at the supernatural world intertwined with a love story.

 Sci-Fantasy book cover design

 Readers can find out about speculative things in science fiction fantasy.
-Authors explain them as advanced technologies and present as mythical and magical.
+Authors explain them as advanced technologies and present them as mythical and magical.

 In this realm, designers use the combination of magic and technologies to create covers in this subgenre.
 They add splashes of light, advanced human power, and the magical effect of machines on the world of fantasy to convey the story written in the novel.

 High fantasy or epic fantasy book cover design

-High fantasy, as it’s also called epic fantasy, is about the alternative, fictional world with its own order, rules, and the inclusion of magical elements.
+High fantasy, also called epic fantasy, is about the alternative, fictional world with its order, rules, and magical elements.

 Designers expose the mood of epic fantasy by applying beautiful typography.
 The fonts, in their turn, symbolize heroism and confrontation between good and evil.
-The choice of imagery differs.
+However, the choice of imagery differs.
 Either the single protagonist or several main characters are in the foreground.
 And as you may see in one of the examples, a big animal intrigues and draws attention.

-At last, you can use these ideas of the fantasy book cover design to stand out among the competitors in your genre.
+At last, you can use these fantasy book cover design ideas to stand out among the competitors in your genre.
 When you know what design elements draw the attention of your target audience, it’s easier to create a cover that induces readers to buy your book.

 Let us know your opinion in the comments.